ngsanogo/keneyapp/README.md

 KeneyApp is a modern healthcare data management platform built with **Python**, **React (TypeScript)**, and **PostgreSQL**.
 It provides an end-to-end system for managing patient records, appointments, prescriptions, and hospital workflows.

+## 🤝 Community & Collaboration

+- **Join the conversation:** Ask questions or share ideas in [GitHub Discussions](https://github.com/ISData-consulting/keneyapp/discussions).
+- **Contribute with confidence:** Follow the [Contributing Guide](CONTRIBUTING.md) and [Community Playbook](docs/COMMUNITY.md) for branching, reviews, and engagement norms.
+- **Track work transparently:** Use the [issue tracker](https://github.com/ISData-consulting/keneyapp/issues) for bugs and feature requests; labels highlight owners, priorities, and newcomer-friendly items.
+- **Stay informed:** Release announcements, roadmap updates, and office-hour invites are pinned in Discussions and summarized in release notes.

 ## 🏥 Features

 ### Core Functionality